Rumors of Cmd's Death Have Been Greatly Exaggerated

 You haven't directly used CMD.

-Need more coffee (Score:4, Interesting)
+Need more coffee (Score:5, Interesting)

 Did anyone else read that as CmdrTaco has died, or at least as a hoax of his death?